szager-chromium/rr/Debugging-protips.md

 #### Iterate through all tracee Tasks
 `Task` has a helper method `next_roundrobin()` that returns a successor task in round-robin order, meaning each task is cycled through circularly.
 So if you can locate a single `Task*` in a debugger, then you can find all the others as well by successive calls to `t->next_roundrobin()`.

+#### You may find this helper repository useful
+[cgjones/rr-workbench](https://github.com/cgjones/rr-workbench): collection of helpers for automating rr tasks (especially running FF unit tests), and for random things like stringifying `waitpid` status codes (status2text).
+It also contains an llvm Bell-Larus path logger and some proof-of-concept programs that have been written to prototype rr features.